-Risk registers provide managers with a high level overview of the organisations' risks and risk status at a particular point in time and becomes a dynamic tool for the monitoring of actions to be taken to mitigate those risks.
-The risk registers are live documents and therefore are changed on a regular basis.

-Currently there are four risk registers that are active in Lauralynn for the following areas: Corporate (organisation wide), Disabilities service, Hospice and Palliative Care service and the LauraLynn@Home community service.
+Risk registers provide managers with a high level overview of the organisations' risks and risk status at a particular point in time and become a dynamic tool for the monitoring of actions to be taken to mitigate those risks.
+The risk registers are live documents and therefore are updated on a regular basis.
+Currently there are four Risk Registers that are active in LauraLynn, which include: Corporate, Disabilities, Palliative Care and LauraLynn in the Community.